RogerBaklund/LayoutProcessor/README.md

 You can add custom commands with the `define_command($cmd,$callback)` method.
 You can not directly override builtin commands, but you can add aliases with the `define_command_alias($alias,$aliased_command)` method, this way you could define a builtin command to be an alias for your custom version of that command.
+Overriding loop commands or conditonal statements will probably not work well because of how these are handled internally.

 There are two predefined aliases: `!elif` is an alias for `!elseif` and `!foreach` is an alias for `!loop`.